KyleUltimate/logseq-mirror/pages/Participle Phrases.md

 			- If the weather allows it, we’ll go to the picnic.
 		- ### Transformed Sentence
 			- **Weather allowing**, we’ll go to the picnic.
+		- ### Explanation
-		- This utilizes the technique of merging different subject.
-Though it may seem weird at first, it is fully valid.
+		- This transformation utilizes the technique of merging different subjects.
+Though it may seem unusual at first, it is a fully valid and effective way to simplify a conditional sentence.